oe149499/virtual-whiteboard-nea/CS NEA/Analysis/Objectives v2.md

 	- If a single **item** is **selected**, and that **item** does not have a Transform **property**, the bounding box should default to the smallest aligned rectangle which completely contains the **item**
 	- If multiple **item**s are **selected**, the bounding box should be the smallest aligned rectangle which fully contains the bounding box of every **selected** **item**
 2. The box should be computed once at the beginning of the **selection** and not change relative to the **item**s while the **selection** is active
-	- The exception to this is Text and Link **items**, which may change size when edited
+	- The exception to this is Text and Link **items**, which may change size when edited.
+As such, no modification to any **item** which may change its size is permitted while multiple **item**s are selected
 3. At the corners and midpoints of the edges of the **transform box**, there should be square stretch handles:
 	- Midpoint handles stretch the **item**(s) only in the direction normal to the edge, such that the opposite edge is not affected by the movement
 	- Corner handles stretch the **item**(s) such that the opposite corner does not move and the aspect ratio of the **selection** is unchanged